 Perimeter Intrusion Detection Systems (PIDS)

-This includes all perimeter intrusion detection system products to suit Security Zone 1 to 5 applications.
-Products within this category will need to meet specified false alarm and detection rates through prescribed periods of in situ “soak testing”.
+This includes all perimeter intrusion detection system products for outdoor perimeter applications.
+Products within this category will need to meet specified false alarm and detection rates through prescribed periods of in-situ “soak testing”.